What are ‘dark sky communities’ and where are they in Texas? - NewsBreak

 ( KXAN ) — Despite their innate directional awareness, some birds can still get confused by lights shining in our backyards, neighborhoods and towns — creating some big dangers for our feathered friends.

-Central Texas lies within the main corridor of North American bird migration with flocks of aviators flying south for the winter and vice versa for the summer.City of Tyler collecting bulky items for, free this week
+Central Texas lies within the main corridor of North American bird migration with flocks of aviators flying south for the winter and vice versa for the summer.READ MORE: October bird forecast

 To avoid migration disruptions, some local cities are doing their part to protect the skies overhead by cutting down on light pollution.
 This not only benefits migrating birds, but also cuts down on unwanted or escaped light, energy costs and consumption and obscurations of planets and stars.